Figure 3.13 shows the impulse response of the real one-pole section

 The complex-conjugate section,

 is of course quite similar, and is shown in Figures 3.17 and 3.18.

 Figure 3.19 shows the impulse response of the complex one-pole section

-and Fig.3.20 shows the frequency response of its complex-conjugate (both are not shown since they are analogous to in relation to ).
+and Fig.3.20 shows its frequency response.
+Its complex-conjugate counterpart is not shown since it is analogous to in relation to .